 - 94 percent of men in the study developed low libido

 - 69 percent developed problems with orgasm

-Those same men reported that the number of sexual encounters fell during and after use.
-Unfortunately, those side effects also have a lasting effect.
+Those same men reported that their number of sexual encounters fell during and after use.
+Unfortunately, those side effects are long-lasting.
 Men in the study experienced these unwanted side effects for an average of 40 months after stopping the medication.

 If you are interested in regrowing hair or slowing hair loss, speak with your doctor about your options.
 If you begin taking a medicine for hair loss, remember to keep track of any side effects and complications.